tokio-rs/rdbc/README.md

 Currently there are just two simple traits representing `Connection` and `ResultSet`.
 Later, there will be a `Driver` trait as well as traits for retrieving database and result set meta-data.

-Note that the design is currently purposely not idiomatic Rust and is modelled after ODBC and JDBC.
+Note that the design is currently purposely not idiomatic Rust and is modeled after ODBC and JDBC (including those annoying 1-based indices for looking up values).
 These traits can be wrapped by idiomatic Rust code and there will be features added to RDBC to facilitate that.

 ```rust
 /// Represents a connection to a database